MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 Specifies the Immortals Heap size in bytes.

-The Immortals Heap contains allocated Immortal objects.
+The Immortals Heap contains the allocated Immortal objects.
 An OutOfMemory error can occur if the heap is too small.

 .. note:: This option can also be set dynamically (see :ref:`dynamic_heap_config`), in which case this property is ignored.